1 Introduction

 The Thespians fled to Ceressus to escape.
 [207]

-The Thessalians invaded Boeotia more than 200 years before the Battle of Leuctra.
-[290]
+The Thessalians invaded more than 200 years before the Battle of Leuctra.
+[208]

-In 480 BC, the Plataeans and Thespians, among the Boeotians, did not give earth and water to Xerxes, the great king of Persia.
-[291]
+In 480 BC, the Plataeans and Thespians, among the Boeotians, did not offer earth and water to Xerxes, the great king of Persia.
+[209]

 The Thespians, led by Demophilus, son of Diadromes, shared the fate of the Spartans at Thermopylae, where Dithyrambos, son of Harmatides, became famous for his bravery.
 [211]

-The Thespians, along with Plataea, were burned by the Persians because the Thebans had informed the Persians that Thespiae was an enemy.
-[294]
+The Thespians, together with Plataea, were burned by the Persians, because the Thebans had informed the Persians that Thespiae was an enemy.
+[212]

-At this time, the Thespians had retreated to the Peloponnese Peninsula.
-[295]
+The Thespians had then retreated to the Peloponnese.
+[213]

 In 479 BC, 1800 Thespians participated in the Battle of Plataea.
 [214]